Joint Notice of Privacy Practices

 PLEASE REVIEW IT CAREFULLY.

-1. Purpose: Brim Healthcare of Colorado, LLC d/b/a Pikes Peak Regional Hospital and its professional staff, employees, and volunteers and all of its affiliated entities (referred to collectively as Hospital) follow the privacy practices described in this Notice.
+1. Purpose: The Medical Center of Southeast Texas, LP and its professional staff, employees, and volunteers and all of its affiliated entities (referred to collectively as Hospital) follow the privacy practices described in this Notice.
 The Hospital is required by law to maintain the privacy of your medical information.
 This Notice describes how we may use and disclose your medical information.
 Not every use and disclosure in a category will be listed.
 Your medical information is stored electronically and is subject to electronic disclosure.

 2. Organized Health Care Arrangement.
 The Hospital and its medical staff participate together in an organized health care arrangement to provide health care to you at the Hospital.
 This Notice applies to physicians and other members of the Medical Staff who have agreed to abide by its terms concerning the services they perform at the Hospital.
 This Notice does not create an agency relationship, a joint venture, or any other legal relationship between those covered by this Notice.
 Under this arrangement, the Hospital may share your medical information as necessary for treatment, payment and health care operations relating to the organized health care arrangement.